FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

   - business intelligence
 ---

-ETL is essential for data integration and analysis, playing a crucial role in many business contexts by helping to gain detailed business insights.
-Node-RED, known for its ease in creating IoT applications, has also been recognized for its potential in ETL tasks.
-When IBM published its blog on using Node-RED for ETL, the topic garnered significant attention and sparked discussions on whether it could be effectively utilized for ETL.
-In this guide, we'll explore how to use Node-RED for ETL, discussing both its strengths and weaknesses along the way.
+ETL (Extract, Transform, Load) is essential for integrating and analyzing data, helping businesses unlock detailed insights.
+You might already know Node-RED for its user-friendly approach to creating IoT applications, but did you know it can also be a powerful tool for ETL tasks?
+When IBM published a blog about using Node-RED for ETL, it caught a lot of attention and got people talking about its potential in this space.
+In this guide, we'll walk you through how to use Node-RED for ETL, sharing its strengths and weaknesses along the way.

 <!--more-->